 Related Journals of Air Pollution

-Expert Opinion On Environmental Biology, Journal of Integrative Environmental Sciences, Agronomy Journal, American Journal of Epidemiology, American Journal of Public Health, Jama-journal of The American Medical Association.
+Expert Opinion On Environmental Biology, Ecosystem & Ecography, Journal of Industrial Pollution Control, Journal of Integrative Environmental Sciences, American Journal of Epidemiology, American Journal of Public Health, Jama-journal of The American Medical Association.

 Water Pollution is the introduction of contaminants into the water body that disturbs aquatic environment.
 Water pollution affects the entire biosphere plants and organisms living in these bodies of water.
 Water pollution is a major global problem which requires ongoing evaluation and revision of water resource policy at all levels.

 Hydrology: Current Research, Hydrogeology & Hydrologic Engineering, International Journal of Evolution, International Journal of Water Resources Development, Journal of Great Lakes Research, New Zealand Journal of Marine and Freshwater Research, Journal of Environmental Management.

 Global Warming is the increase of Earth's average surface temperature due to effect of greenhouse gases, such as carbon dioxide emissions from burning fossil fuels or from deforestation, which trap heat that would otherwise escape from Earth.
 The most significant greenhouse gas is actually water vapor, not something produced directly by humankind in significant amounts.